contensis/contensis.github.io/docs-src/content-types/field-editors/editor-integer-decimal.md

 | [Help instructions](/content-types/field-editors/field-properties.md#help-instructions) |  Provides guidance to an author of the expected content that the field should contain. |

 ### Decimal places
-Number of decimal places that should be allowed.
+If the number format has been set to a decimal then the number of decimal places that should be allowed can be set against this property.